ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In this application profile, this parameter is used to exchange information about the ECDH algorithm as well as about the authentication credentials and public keys to be used with it, in the groups indicated by the transferred access token as per its 'scope' claim (see {{Section 3.2 of RFC9594}}).

-When used in the Token Transfer Request sent to the Group Manager, the 'ecdh_info' parameter has value the CBOR simple value "null" (0xf6).
+When used in the Token Transfer Request sent to the Group Manager, the 'ecdh_info' parameter has value the CBOR simple value `null` (0xf6).
 This is done to ask for information about the ECDH algorithm as well as about the authentication credentials and public keys to be used to compute static-static Diffie-Hellman shared secrets {{NIST-800-56A}}, in the OSCORE groups that the Client has been authorized to join and that use the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 When used in the following Token Transfer Response from the Group Manager, the 'ecdh_info' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of OSCORE groups that the Client has been authorized to join.